SharifAmit/4SM/README.md

 # CalciumGAN

-This code is part of our paper "CalciumGAN: Segmenting and quantifying calcium signals using multi-scale generative adversarial networks" and currently under review.
+This code is part of our paper "CalciumGAN: Segmenting and quantifying calcium signals using multi-scale generative adversarial networks" and is currently under review.

 The authors of the papers are <b>Sharif Amit Kamran, Khondker Fariha Hossain, Hussein Moghnieh, Sarah Riar, Allison Bartlett, Alireza Tavakkoli, Kenton M Sanders and Salah A. Baker</b>